vardhah/vardhah.github.io/_pages/about.md

 # 🔥 News
 - *2022.12*: &nbsp;🎉🎉 Our work on deep learning for finite element analysis is available at [IEEE xplore](https://ieeexplore.ieee.org/document/9982714).
-- *2022.11*: &nbsp;🎉🎉 Submittted our work on sample efficient deep learning and its application in engineering at [EAAI](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence) journal.
+- *2022.11*: &nbsp;🎉🎉 Submitted our work on sample efficient deep learning and its application in engineering at [EAAI](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence) journal.
 - *2022.07*: &nbsp;🎉🎉 Presented the deep active learning work at [ReALML](https://realworldml.github.io/) workshop at [ICML2022](https://icml.cc/Conferences/2022).

 # 📝 Publications